 Helena conducts her individual project at the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
 The project studies migrant-led innovation in Tokyo’s and Singapore’s start-up ecosystem and focuses on the link between migrants’ involvement in local entrepreneurial networks and their professional as well as overall embedding in the host society.
 In the light of Japan’s and Singapore’s attempts to attract and retain entrepreneurs in innovative sectors the project examines the human side of these entrepreneurs’ presence in the host cities and their involvement in local businesses and communities.
-The main aim is to sketch a picture of the diversification of the entrepreneurial ecosystem of the two cities and to explore the relation between business innovation and the making of communities that are open to diversity and difference.
+The main aim is to sketch a picture of the diversification of the entrepreneurial ecosystem of the two cities and to explore if and how social networks and skills (previously accumulated or acquired in the migration process) contribute to foreign entrepreneurs’ social incorporation in their host soctieties beyond mere professional incorporation.

 Helena will conduct four field trips to each city.
 On site, she will combine ethnographic observations with qualitative interviews with migrant entrepreneurs, their co-founders and staff, as well as stakeholders from the business community, and subsequently implement a quantitative survey.
 In Singapore, Helena will be based at the Asia Migration Cluster, Asia Research Institute, at the National University of Singapore.
 In Tokyo, she will be hosted by Waseda University’s Institute of Asian Migrations (IAM), of which she has been a permanent visiting researcher since 2020.